mutkovicova/milestone-4-project/README.md

 James - For coming into my life and giving me that lightbulb moment that made me think about pursuing that thing I've always wanted to do.
 You may have made life 10x harder, but you've also made it much clearer.

-## Gitpod Reminders

-To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type:

-`python3 -m http.server`

-A blue button should appear to click: _Make Public_,

-Another blue button should appear to click: _Open Browser_.

-To run a backend Python file, type `python3 app.py`, if your Python file is named `app.py` of course.

-A blue button should appear to click: _Make Public_,

-Another blue button should appear to click: _Open Browser_.

-In Gitpod you have superuser security privileges by default.
-Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.

-To log into the Heroku toolbelt CLI:

-1. Log in to your Heroku account and go to *Account Settings* in the menu under your avatar.
-2. Scroll down to the *API Key* and click *Reveal*
-3. Copy the key
-4. In Gitpod, from the terminal, run `heroku_config`
-5. Paste in your API key when asked

-You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
-This API key is unique and private to you so do not share it.
-If you accidentally make it public then you can create a new one with _Regenerate API Key_.

 python3 manage.py runserver

-cp -r /home/codeany/.local/lib/python3.8/site-packages/allauth/templates/* ./templates/allauth

 pip3 install django-allauth==0.41.0